 This course provides students of the Basic Law Enforcement Academy with an understanding of terminology, human anatomy, legal requirements, liability, safety, tactics, and demonstrate proper procedures for specific techniques to search, control and restrain a person.
 This course is limited to students enrolled in the Basic Law Enforcement Technical Certificate of Credit.
+Pre-requisites: All Required

-LETA 1010 - Health & Life Safety for Basic Law Enforcement; LETA 1024 - Criminal Law for Criminal Justice for Basic Law Enforcement; LETA 1026 - Criminal Procedure for Basic Law Enforcement; LETA 1032 - Introduction to Criminal Justice for Basic Law Enforcement
+LETA 1010 - Health & Life Safety for Basic Law Enforcement; LETA 1024 - Criminal Law for Criminal Justice for Basic Law Enforcement; LETA 1026 - Criminal Procedure for Basic Law Enforcement; LETA 1032 - Introduction to Criminal Justice for Basic Law Enforcement Co-requisites: None